exceljs/exceljs/README.md

 <ul>
     <li>
-      Merged <a href="https://github.com/guyonroche/exceljs/pull/119">Update xlsx.js #119</a>.
+      Merged <a href="https://github.com/guyonroche/exceljs/pull/179">Changes from guyonroche/exceljs#127 applied to latest version #179</a>.
-      This should make parsing more resilient to open-office documents.
+      Fixes parsing of defined name values.
-      Thanks to <a href="https://github.com/nvitaterna">nvitaterna</a> for the contribution.
+      Thanks to <a href="https://github.com/agdevbridge">agdevbridge</a> and <a href="https://github.com/priitliivak">priitliivak</a> for the contribution.
     </li>
 </ul>